 Beach volleyball fans gather to watch former LSU duo's first Olympic match at court they trained on

-BATON ROUGE - The former LSU beach volleyball duo Taryn Kloth and Kristen Nuss put on quite the show in their Olympic debut Saturday, sweeping their match against Canada's Bansley and Bukovec.
+BATON ROUGE - Beach volleyball duo Taryn Kloth and Kristen Nuss put on quite the show in their Olympic debut Saturday, sweeping their match against Canada's Bansley and Bukovec.

 Nearly 5,000 miles away in Baton Rouge, fans gathered for a watch party at Mango's — a beach volleyball spot on Bricksome Avenue where the pair trained all summer.

-Mango's owners Tina and Tim Bourgeois said they remember when Kloth and Nuss first began playing there.
+Mango's owners Tina and Tim Bourgeois said they remember when the former LSU stars first began playing there.

 "They played here with LSU first and that transitioned into them being coached by Drew Hamilton here.
 And now we're the home of TKN and all the training that we do," Tina Bourgeois said.